madanyc/workfront-learn.en/help/integrations/g-suite-integrations/worfront-for-g-suite-integrations.md

 ---
-title: [!DNL Workfront] for G Suite Integration
+title: "[!DNL Workfront] for G Suite Integration"
 description:  Learn how to convert an email to a [!DNL Workfront] task or issue, view and update [!DNL Workfront] work from Gmail, and approve [!DNL Workfront] work from Gmail.
 activity: use
 type: Tutorial